kids-first/kf-rnaseq-workflow/README.md

 ## Usage

 ### Runtime Estimates:
-Based on a test set of five input BAMs, CAVATICA compute and storage estimates:
+Based on a test set of five input BAMs, in 2022, CAVATICA compute and storage estimates:
  - Typical 2 hour run time, 10 hours is a higher end possibility
  - Cost:
    - Pure spot instances with no terminations: $2.37 mean